Skip to main content

 who their compute serves.

 Two B2B verticals are nearest at hand.
 The first is computational biology, where there is active interest in non-trivial image-workload runs on the grid once it is alpha-ready.
-The second is consumer-tier AI inference at scale, where the latency and power profile of a residential node beat a hyperscaler hop on the workloads that fit.
+The second is consumer-tier AI inference at scale, where the latency and power profile of a residential node could beat a hyperscaler hop on the workloads that fit.

 The point is not that the grid replaces the data center.
 The point is that the operator, not the platform, gets to decide whose work runs on hardware they own.